Steps for Performing Illumination Correction in Microscopy Images

 My one main complaint from my first blog was that there were way too many parameters.
 This is a gripe I have with any software, as in my opinion, it becomes a big barrier for entry and makes it intimidating for unexperienced individuals to work with.
 Over time and lots of trial and error, I became much more confident, learning many different tips and tricks along the way.
 That is why my opinion has changed so much because I found when you know the most important parameters, it is the easiest method out of all three to test and determine the best function.

-Along with making the function, being able to process images and correct them is the most streamlined and simple in CellProfiler.
-Depending on the pipeline, all you need is a few modules and press the Analyze button.
 As well, you have a ton of control over the output of the function or corrected images, and can insure the correct bit-depth, file format, etc.

-CellProfiler is the standard in the image-based analysis field and will be hard to beat! đŸ„Š That is why I have dedicated an entire section to how you would make an IC function using CellProfiler and not any other method.
+CellProfiler is the standard in the image-based analysis field and will be hard to beat! đ„ That is why I have dedicated an entire section to how you would make an IC function using CellProfiler and not any other method.

 BaSiCPy (previously PyBaSiC)